 - Parent guidance and training in behavioral management techniques

 - Crisis response

-North Star is a fee for service program that is covered by Husky, however if a family has commercial insurance, staff will work to inquire how program can proceed and help review benefits for family.
+North Star is a fee-for-service program that is covered by Husky, however, if a family has commercial insurance, staff will work to inquire how the program can proceed and help review benefits for any family.

 Referrals typically come from schools, hospitals, pediatricians, or community providers.
 It can be, at times, helpful to have your child’s clinician or doctor complete the referral form because of the clinical information requested.
-Once completed, forms MUST be faxed to the attention of Anisa S. Cole at (860) 432-8333.
+Once completed, forms MUST be faxed to the attention of Felicia Aresco, LCSW at (860) 643-2101 x211.
 If a provider referral is unavailable, families are recommended to call CCGC directly.